 People with diabetes should see a health care provider who will help them learn to manage their diabetes and who will monitor their diabetes control.
-Most people with diabetes get care from primary care physicians—internists, family practice doctors, or pediatricians.
+Most people with diabetes get care from primary care physicians—internists, family practice doctors, or pediatricians and/or obstetricians among women with gestational diabetes.
 Often, having a team of providers can improve diabetes care.
-A team can include

 The goal of diabetes management is to keep levels of blood glucose, blood pressure, and cholesterol as close to the normal range as safely possible.
-A major study, the Diabetes Control and Complications Trial (DCCT), sponsored by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), showed that keeping blood glucose levels close to normal reduces the risk of developing major complications of type 1 diabetes.
+A major study showed that keeping blood glucose levels close to normal reduces the risk of developing major complications of type 1 diabetes.

 Researchers continue to look for the cause or causes of diabetes and ways to manage, prevent, or cure the disorder.
 Scientists are searching for genes that may be involved in type 1 or type 2 diabetes.
 Some genetic markers for type 1 diabetes have been identified, and it is now possible to screen relatives of people with type 1 diabetes to determine whether they are at risk.

 If you are a current UW-Seattle or established Hall Health Center patient with questions, you may contact our Consulting Nurse service.